learn-co-curriculum/hs-basic-objects-mini-lab/README.md

 + Sportscar
 + Baby
 + Football player
-+ Subway
++ Subway car
-+ Sneakers
-+ Pretty much any item of yoru choice!
++ Pretty much any item of your choice!

 Once this is done, create three instances of the class using `.new` method and add descriptors for each instance using the writer classes you created.